Glass Box Pattern Interface

 2.4 The "glass box" pattern: visualizing transparency

 The problem: The "black box" risk.
 The biggest challenge was the gap between the visible UI and the invisible technology.
-If we showed only the front-end app, the sales team would have to verbally explain the complex AI logic, risking that Company G's leadership might tune out or suspect the demo was fake.
+If we showed only the front-end app, the sales team would have to verbally explain the complex AI logic, risking that Gartner's leadership might tune out or suspect the demo was fake.

 Level 1 decision: choosing the format